FertigLab/pycogaps/README.md

 ```

 # **5. Citing PyCoGAPS**
+If you use PyCoGAPS for your analysis, please ciite Johnson et al. (2022)

 If you use the CoGAPS package for your analysis, please cite Fertig et al. (2010)

 If you use the gene set statistic, please cite Ochs et al. (2009)

 # **References**
+Johnson, Jeanette, Ashley Tsang, Jacob Mitchell, David Zhou, et al. Inferring cellular and molecular processes in single-cell data with non-negative matrix factorization using Python, R, and GenePattern Notebook implementations of CoGAPS. bioRxiv (2022) doi:10.1101/2022.07.09.499398.

 Fertig, Elana J., Jie Ding, Alexander V. Favorov, Giovanni Parmigiani, and Michael F. Ochs.
 2010.
 “CoGAPS: An R/C++ Package to Identify Patterns and Biological Process Activity in Transcriptomic Data.”
 Bioinformatics 26 (21): 2792–3. https://doi.org/10.1093/bioinformatics/btq503.

 Ochs, Michael F., Lori Rink, Chi Tarn, Sarah Mburu, Takahiro Taguchi, Burton Eisenberg, and Andrew K. Godwin.
 2009.
 “Detection of Treatment-Induced Changes in Signaling Pathways in Gastrointestinal Stromal Tumors Using Transcriptomic Data.”
 Cancer Research 69 (23): 9125–32. https://doi.org/10.1158/0008-5472.CAN-09-1709.